236.3 Administration

 Steps for Completing NEPA Review

-District design staff will complete a ROW Request for Environmental Services (RES) for the parcel.
+District design staff will complete a ROW Request for Environmental Services (RES) for the project.
 Submit with attachments to the Design Division, Environmental Section for their determination that this action meets the criteria for a PCE.
 If the action cannot adhere to the threshold requirements in the PCE agreement with FHWA, a CE2 will need to be prepared and approved by FHWA for the parcel(s).

 The remainder of EPG 236.3.4 Right of Way Acquisition Authority and Project Funding describes the policy and procedure requirements for the administration responsibilities as listed above.